We all know that stress is the silent killer.

-Personally, I find that weight loss is completely effortless when my temperature is high, but next to impossible in a low temperature state, when under chronic stress.
+Personally, I find that weight loss is completely effortless when my temperature is high.
+But it’s next to impossible in a low temperature state, under chronic stress.

 End Stress Before It Ends You

-Our bodies have adapted to handle stresses like escaping danger and dealing with famines, but not to the constant barrage of stress that happens in our modern lives.
+Our bodies have adapted to handle stresses like escaping danger and dealing with famines, but not to the constant barrage of stress in our modern lives.

-This same stress system that helps us survive in the wild is now tearing us down when we allow ourselves to be chronically exposed to stresses from the environment, from our food, from our actions, from our friends and family, and even from our own minds.
+This same stress system that helped us survive in the wild is now tearing us down.
+We allow ourselves to be chronically exposed to stresses from the environment, our food, our actions, our friends and family, even our own minds.